SkygearIO/guides/auth/social-login/js.md

 ## Get the 3rd party provider user profiles

-`getOAuthProviderProfilesWithCompletionHandler` will return an object of user connected provider profiles.
+`getOAuthProviderProfiles` will return an object of user connected provider profiles.
 The keys are the providers ID and the values are the profile object.
 Every time when user login, Skygear will request and update the 3rd party user profile.
 This is useful to identify if user links with provider.

 ```javascript
 skygear.auth.getOAuthProviderProfiles().then(function (result) {